Communication

 Faculty

 At BJU you’ll study under our highly qualified faculty.
-Their doctoral degrees are from universities such as the University of Illinois, Purdue University, and Regent University.
+Their doctoral degrees are from universities such as Purdue University and Regent University.

-Their areas of expertise include leadership, media, culture, family communication, comm theory, as well as organizational and applied communication.
+Their areas of expertise include leadership, media, culture, health communication, communication theory, as well as organizational and applied communication.

-Faculty also have many years of corporate experience and currently serve as business consultants, trainers and mediators.
+Faculty also have years of academic experience and currently serve as business consultants and trainers.

 Learning Experience